UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 different wine attributes obtained from physicochemical tests such as alcohol, sulfur dioxide, fixed acidity, residual sugar.
-When we test it with the different validation data sets, the model yield robust results with 80% accuracy and 80% f1- score (a weighted average metric between precision and recall rate).
-We also have comparably high score at 80% accuracy and f1-score when we run the model on our test set.
+When we test it with the different validation data sets, the model yield robust results with 81% f1 micro score.
+We also have comparably high score at 83% f1 micro when we run the model on our test set.
 Based on these results, we opine that that the model seems to generalize well based on the test set predictions.

-However, it incorrectly classifies 13.7% of the data in the lower end of spectrum (between normal and poor).
+However, it incorrectly classifies considerable number of examples in the lower end of spectrum (between normal and poor).
 This could be due to class imbalance present in the data set where normal samples outnumber poor ones (as demonstrated in Figure 2 below).
 Improving the data collection methods